California AB1825 SB1343 Sexual Harassment Prevention Classes

 Diversity Builders’ Commitment to Immersive Approach to Harassment Training

 Harassment training for our clients extends far beyond compliance.
 Our trainers offer a custom program focused on actionable inclusive communication strategies designed to create a safe space for employees and managers to work.
 Included in our program is bystander intervention training where employees are empowered to speak up and are encouraged to be individual contributors to a civil workplace free of harassment, hostility, and bullying.
-Diversity Build excels at harassment prevention training because we work with employers to meet legal requirements while creating added value by encouraging workplace cultures where employees can thrive and be their authentic selves.
+Diversity Build excels at harassment prevention for women because we work with employers to meet legal requirements while creating added value by encouraging workplace cultures where employees can thrive and be their authentic selves.

 This page is for informational purposes only.
 Please consult a legal advisor or labor attorney on specific aspects of the law, for your reference the direct link to the the California legislation is included below.
 We look forward to working with your team, send us a message for more information about our programs and training fees.